 Outdoor Discovery Center

 The Outdoor Discovery Center was founded in 1999, by Wildlife Unlimited of Allegan & Ottawa Counties, Inc. (a 20 year-old non-profit organization dedicated to restoring and perpetuating wildlife and habitat conservation and education) and the Ottawa Area Intermediate School District (OAISD).
-Wildlife Unlimited and the OAISD partnered to create the ODC to service outdoor educational and recreational needs in West Michigan.
+Wildlife Unlimited and the OAISD partnered to create the Outdoor Discovery Center to service outdoor educational and recreational needs in West Michigan.

 The 100 acre parcel of land purchased by Wildlife Unlimited was an ideal site because of its diverse ecosystems.
-Since the land was in a post-agricultural state, being left fallow for 30 years, one of the first projects the ODC undertook was to restore the land to its pre-agricultural, early pre-settled Michigan condition.
-Thanks to land acquisitions since 1999, the ODC Nature Preserve has six naturally occurring, distinct ecosystems on its 135 acre site including: ponds, remnant dunes, wetlands, meadows, remnant prairies, and lowland hardwood forest.
+Since the land was in a post-agricultural state, being left fallow for 30 years, one of the first projects the Outdoor Discovery Center undertook was to restore the land to its pre-agricultural, early pre-settled Michigan condition.
+Thanks to land acquisitions since 1999, the Outdoor Discovery Center nature preserve has six naturally occurring, distinct ecosystems including: ponds, remnant dunes, wetlands, meadows, remnant prairies, and lowland hardwood forest.

 The most recent land purchase included a 20 acre parcel with 18 acres of blueberry bushes that is along the northeast border of the property.
-The ODC Nature Preserve now encompasses 155 acres.
+The Outdoor Discovery Center nature preserve now encompasses 160 acres and approximately three miles of hiking trails.